nexmo-se/vcr-react-express-voice-outbound/README.md

 2. Deploy the Frontend:
    1. Update in /frontend/App.js `BACKEND_URL` to your VCR Backend URL.
-   2. Update in /backend/vcr.yml `FRONTEND_URL` to your VCR Frontend URL.
+   2. In the Backend directory, `/backend/vcr-backend.yml` update the `FRONTEND_URL` value, example `https://neru-XXXX.use1.runtime.vonage.cloud` and rerun the backend server `vcr debug -y -f vcr-backend.yml`.
 You can deploy frontend twice to retrieve it.
 There's probably a smarter way to do this.
    3. Then `cd frontend` and `vcr deploy -f vcr-frontend.yml`

 ## Application Flow